google/comprehensive-rust/src/memory-management/rust.md

 * Safe and correct like Java, but without a garbage collector.
 * Depending on which abstraction (or combonation of abstractions) you choose, can be a single unique pointer, reference counted, or atomically reference counted.
 * Scope-based like C++, but the compiler enforces full adherence.
-* A rust user can choose the right abstraction for the situation, some even have no cost at runtime like C.
+* A Rust user can choose the right abstraction for the situation, some even have no cost at runtime like C.

 It achieves this by modeling _ownership_ explicitly.

 <details>

-* If asked how at this point, you can mention that in rust this is usually handled by RAII wrapper types such as [Box], [Vec], [Rc], or [Arc].
+* If asked how at this point, you can mention that in Rust this is usually handled by RAII wrapper types such as [Box], [Vec], [Rc], or [Arc].
 These encapsulate ownership and memory allocation via various means, and prevent the potential errors in C.

-* You may be asked about destructors here, the [Drop] trait is the rust equivalent.
+* You may be asked about destructors here, the [Drop] trait is the Rust equivalent.

 </details>